sepgh/sepgh/README.md

 🔭 I’m currently working on Java based `P2P messaging solution` in **[@ep2p](https://github.com/ep2p)**, and `Rest Over Websocket` in **[@idioglossia](https://github.com/idioglossia)** where I'm going to create more dumb/personal projects.
 Both of these are my own github organizations.

-🌱 I’m currently learning about DHT and Kademlia (available in @ep2p), but also studying a little bit of Maths, Algorithms and CE every now and then too.
+🌱 I’m learning about DHT and Kademlia (available in @ep2p), but also studying a little bit of Maths, Algorithms and CE every now and then too.